chris-paganon/vue-ai-tools/README.md

 - download sqlitebrowser: https://sqlitebrowser.org/
 - open the `db/sqlite.db` file with sqlitebrowser.
 - go to the `user` table and set `email_verified` to `1` for your newly created user.

+### Where is the data stored?
+The chat history is stored in a SQLite database in the `db/sqlite.db` file.
+Use sqlitebrowser or similar to view the data.

+### Use different AI models

+#### LLM
+You can simply change the environment variables in the `.env` file to use different AI models.
+The default LLM model is `llama3:instruct` and the default embedding model is `BAAI/bge-small-en-v1.5`.

+To use a different LLM model, make sure to pull the model with `ollama pull <model>` and then set the `NUXT_LOCAL_LLM_MODEL` environment variable to the model name in the `.env` file.
+The model should be one of the available models in the `ollama` tool: https://ollama.com/library.
+Otherwise follow Ollama instructions to add an other model.

+#### Embeddings
+To use a different embedding model, set the `NUXT_LOCAL_EMBEDDING_MODEL` environment variable to the model name in the `.env` file.
+The model should be one of the available `sentence-transformers` models in the Huggingface library: https://huggingface.co/models?library=sentence-transformers.
+Otherwise follow the LlamaIndex instructions to use an other model: https://docs.llamaindex.ai/en/stable/examples/embeddings/huggingface/.

+**Important**: You need to rebuild the index if you change the embedding model.
+To do so:
+- Make sure the Qdrant vector database is running: `docker-compose up -d`.
+- Open the Qdrant dashboard: `http://localhost:6333/dashboard`.
+- Delete the existing `vue-docs` index.
+- Rebuild the index, either by rebulding & restarting the `index-builder` service in the `docker-compose.yml` file or by running the index builder outside docker with python poetry.